 Elisabeth Hendrickson has released a book on the practices, techniques and mindset of exploratory testing.
 Sharon Robson reviewed the book and raised some questions with the author.
 1

 Software can take inordinate amounts of time to develop and test.
 With the cloud, achieving hyper-agile software development is feasible with these key principles for building a next-gen dev/test lab.

 In this article we hear a very personal story on introducing a DevOps mindset at a large bank.
 In particular how the automation of configuration and release management processes enabled collaboration.

 Jazz Automation is a testing framework built to automate and speed up acceptance/functional testing for all types of web based systems or static websites and in any industry.
 3

 We mostly ship software by date, prioritizing what we think is important, and shipping once out app passes a certain quality level.
 But can we tell the readiness status of our application?

 Matthias Marschall contributes powerful tactical information for all users of Opscode Chef, from the beginner up to expert, in his recently published book "Chef Infrastructure Automation Cookbook".
-Beginners will gain progressive knowledge using open source tools and free services.
-The expert will find a starting point automating the configuration of production applications in data centers.

 What is the relationship between Cloud Computing and DevOps?
-Is DevOps really just “IT for the Cloud”?
-Can you only do DevOps in the cloud?
-Can you only do cloud using DevOps?
-The answer to all three questions is “no”.
 Cloud and DevOps are independent but mutually reinforcing strategies for delivering business value through IT.

 Story cards are a long-established tool for keep track of requests and populating a backlog.
 The way most teams use story cards actually restrict value delivery - this article suggests alternatives.
 6